 A channel access forward link is honored only if it references the PROC field of a record.
-In that case a ca_put with a value of 1 is written each time a forward link request is issued.
+In that case a ca_put with a value of 1 is performed each time a forward link request is issued.
+Because of this implementation, the requirement that a forward link can only point to a passive record does not apply to channel access forward links; the target record will be processed irrespective of the value of its SSCAN field.